🇲🇽

 The desayuno menu has very few default vegan options

-Classic Mexican breakfasts — chilaquiles (fried tortillas in salsa topped with crema and queso), huevos rancheros, molletes (refried bean toast with butter and melted cheese), and pan dulce (sweet bread often made with butter and eggs) — leave almost nothing unmodified for vegans at traditional breakfast venues.
+Classic Mexican breakfasts, including chilaquiles topped with crema and queso, huevos rancheros, molletes with refried beans, butter, and melted cheese, and pan dulce made with butter and eggs, leave almost nothing unmodified for vegans at traditional breakfast venues.
 Fresh fruit, oatmeal (avena), and toast with avocado are the reliable fallbacks.
-At dedicated vegan cafés, adapted breakfasts are widely available, particularly in Mexico City and Tulum.
+At dedicated vegan cafes, adapted breakfasts are widely available, particularly in Mexico City and Tulum.

 🍲